SETTLE THE (CREDIT) SCORE

 You’ve probably heard the term before, but do you really know what a credit score is?
 And more importantly, do you know the role your score plays in your overall financial well-being?

 If not, you’ve come to the right place.
-Because knowing your score is a big deal.
+Because knowing your score is important.
 So is having a good or great score.
 After all, when it’s time to apply for a loan, mortgage, line of credit and other types of financial products, having a good score makes all the difference.

-But let’s start at the beginning and answer the question: what is a credit score exactly?
-The analogy I always use is thinking of it as a retelling of your financial story, which credit unions and banks read up on to find out if they’ll let you borrow from them.
+But let’s start at the beginning and answer the question: what is a credit score?
+Think of it as a retelling of your financial story, which credit unions and banks read to find out if they are comfortable lending money to you.
 Basically, it’s how these financial institutions determine what type of risk you represent.

 Scores typically range anywhere from 300 to 850.
 The higher your score, the better it is for you and your chances of getting that line of credit, loan, mortgage or whatever you might be interested in applying for.
 So, how is your score determined?
 A bunch of factors influence it including your payment history, current level of debt, the types of credit you’re using, the duration of your credit history, and so on.

-FICO, one of the biggest credit scoring services out there, bases your score on a host of factors, including your payment history, accounts owed, the length of your credit history, new credit and credit mix.
+FICO, one of the largest credit scoring services, bases your score on a host of factors, including your payment history, accounts owed, the length of your credit history, new credit and credit mix.
 Visit their site for more details on these factors and how you score.

-The next question to shed some light on is: why is having a good score important?
-Well, aside from it determining whether you’ll be approved, the main reason is it can affect the interest rate that you’ll end up borrowing at.
+The next question to address is: why is having a good score important?
+Aside from it determining whether you’ll be approved, the main reason is that it can affect the interest rate that you’ll end up borrowing at.
 So, if you have a poor rating, you can wind up paying a higher interest rate on a loan.
-If you’ve got a better score, however, your rate can be lower.
-Remember, your score is how financial institutions gage the likelihood of you paying them back, or the risk they believe you represent.
-That’s why establishing a good credit history from the get-go is so crucial.
+If you’ve got a better scoreyour rate could be lower.
+Remember, your score is what financial institutions use to gage the likelihood of you paying them back, or the risk they believe you represent.
+That’s why establishing a good credit history early on is so crucial.

-Finally, if you want to want to learn how you can build your own credit score, consider the following:
+Finally, if you want to want to learn how you can build and improve your own credit score, consider the following:

-- Apply for a credit card with a small limit, and use it for everyday purchases such as gas and groceries.
-Readjust your budget so you can pay for those purchases every month in full.
+- Apply for a credit card with a small limit, and use it for everyday purchases such as gas and groceries, and then pay the full balance every month (before any interest is added).